mms1410/fmri_twins_prediction/README.md

 # Project Description

-Aim of this project is to make predictions of wether certain persons are twins based on functiontional connectivity brain data. <br>
+Aim of this project is to make predictions of wether certain persons are twins based on functiontional connectivity brain data.
-The data is taken from OpenNeuro.
-Especially we are using the dataset ['Queensland Twin IMaging (QTIM)'](https://openneuro.org/datasets/ds004169/versions/1.0.7) in our project.
+The data is taken from OpenNeuro, especially we are using the dataset ['Queensland Twin IMaging (QTIM)'](https://openneuro.org/datasets/ds004169/versions/1.0.7) in our project.

-Project Organization
+# Project Organization
 ------------

     ├── LICENSE